 Brawn Over Brains

 On the outside, the Tucson looks very stylish, packing with it some European flair.
 Not surprising, considering that the well-known Peter Schreyer is the man tasked in designing Hyundai’s line-up.
 How good is the guy?
 Always remember that he was the man behind the first generation Audi TT.
 The Tucson’s fascia packs Hyundai’s signature hexagonal grille, flanked by projector halogen headlamps with LED clearance lamps.
-Refined, flowing surfaces highlight the Tucson’s sleek side profile, with the steeply raked roofline giving it a dynamic silhouette, and as you’ll see later on, the sloping roofline does not affect trunk space.
+Refined, flowing surfaces highlight the Tucson’s sleek side profile, with the steeply raked roofline giving it a dynamic silhouette.
 A snazzy set of 18-inch alloy wheels work perfectly to complement the Tucson’s dynamic and stylish design.
 There isn’t a proportion that looks off in the Tucson’s sheetmetal.
-As a whole, the Tucson is definitely up there with its many of its competitors in terms of style and presence.
+As a whole, the Tucson is definitely up there with some of its competitors in terms of style and presence.

 Unfortunately, the same can’t be said with the interior.
 Whereas the outside has these sets of flowing lines, creases, and surfaces, the interior is very conservative.
 The quality can’t be faulted though, as the dashboard is made of soft touch materials, and the doors give a very solid thud.
 I particularly like the knurled finish on the engine start/stop button.
 The black on black interior color scheme is a good starting point, as it keeps the interior looking clean most of the time.
 Ergonomics are also excellent in the Tucson, with all buttons and switches naturally falling into place as you use the interior.
-As you use these buttons, you will also notice how well built and solid the interior is, with not a single squeak or rattle to hear from.
-If there’s one thing that I appreciate from the Hyundai-Kia partnership, that would be its consistent use of typefaces.
-Hyundai and Kia are the only manufacturers that happen to use the same, consistent front in the gauges, buttons, and screens, something that I always wonder why other manufacturers fail to do.
-It’s a small detail, but one that’s appreciated.
 Overall, it’s a very nice interior to use and be cocooned in, but is somewhat lacking in excitement.

 Space and Practicality

 The Hyundai Tucson is roomy for all of its occupants.
-Front passengers will appreciate the airy feeling that the dashboard design offers, while the rear passengers will find that there is more than enough head, leg, and shoulder room for three adults seated abreast.
-Combined with the almost completely flat floor, and the rear aircon vents, the Hyundai Tucson’s interior is a great place to sit in for long distance travel.
+The front passenger will appreciate the airy feeling that the dashboard design offers, while the rear passengers will find that there is more than enough head, leg, and shoulder room for three adults seated abreast.
+Combined with the almost completely flat floor and the rear aircon vents, the Hyundai Tucson’s interior is a great place to sit in for long distance travel.

 As you open the trunk, it’s quite a generous size, offering 513 liters of space with all the rear seats up.
 With the seats folded, 1,503 liters of space is at your disposal, which is impressive for this class of car.
 I also give huge props to Hyundai for still being able to fit a full-size spare alloy wheel under the trunk.